yogitami/notes/Spring.md

   - We can now annotate a bean with @Transactional either at the class or method level.
 Ususally used with @Service.
   - Configuration :
         - Propagation Type, solation Level, Timeout, readOnly flag (a hint for the persistence provider that the transaction should be read only), Rollback rules.
-        - Rollback happens for runtime, unchecked exceptions only.
-The checked exception does not trigger a rollback of the transaction.
-We can, of course, configure this behavior            with the rollbackFor and noRollbackFor annotation parameters.
-        - @Transactional(rollbackFor = { SQLException.class })
   - Only public methods should be annotated with @Transactional.
   - Spring creates proxies for all the classes annotated with @Transactional that's why only external calls will be intercepted.
 Any self invocation calls will not start transaction.

+  - **IMP** Example Transaction :
+    ```
+    @Service
+    public class UserService{
+        @Transactional // Proxy is created on class level
+        public void saveUser(User user){
+            userReposioty.save(user);
+        }
+        public void createUser(){  // INCORRECT
+            saveUser(new User());
+        }
+    }
+    ```
+So what happened above is that, when we are calling the saveUser in the same class then the proxy is not created and hence the transactional doesn't work.
+To make it work we need to call saveUser(User user) from some other class managed by Spring IOC.

+    - @Transactional(propogation = Propogation.NEVER) //INCORRECT, transaction will never work.
+Use proper Propogation level.
+    - @Transactional(isolation = Propogation.NEVER)

+Rollback happens for runtime, unchecked exceptions only.
+The checked exception does not trigger a rollback of the transaction.
+We can, of course, configure this behavior with the rollbackFor and noRollbackFor annotation parameters.
+    - @Transactional(rollbackFor = { SQLException.class, IOException.class,... })
+    ```
+    @Transactional(rollbackFor = Exception.class)
+    public void saveUser(User user) throws Exception{
+        userReposioty.save(user);
+        throw new Exception("Checked Exception");   --- it is not necessary to always use throw, there might be a case where we use a method which throws an exception                                                                 automatically.
+In any case, it has to be handled in the same way.
+    }
+    ```

 <a name = "Database" />